We like experiences more than things. Things collect dust. We prefer to collect memories. There’s no better way than traveling.

 - Hard Road West.
 This fantastic book takes you on a historical and geological journey along the Oregon Trail.
 The author, Keith Meldahl, has the best way of taking a complicated topic like geology and making it accessible for most of us.
 If you like this, then you’ll also like his other masterpiece, Rough Hewn Land, a journey from California to the Rocky Mountains.

-- Butch Cassidy, My Uncle.
+- Butch Cassidy, The True Story of an American Outlaw.
 Famous deaths of western figures include General Custer’s Last Stand, Sheriff Pat Garrett gunning down Bill the Kid, and Wild Bill being shot in the back while holding Aces and Eights.
 But perhaps no death is as mysterious and controversial as Butch Cassidy.
 Did he die in Bolivia?
 Montana?
 Nevada?
-Read this book to find out what a family member believes.

 Want more product ideas?